ExitValue.ai

 Utility Services Contractors (The SMB Reality)

-SMB utility services businesses — the regional line-construction outfit, the substation maintenance specialist, the transformer rebuilder — typically sell for 4-8x EBITDA.
+SMB utility services businesses — the regional line-construction outfit, the substation maintenance specialist, the transformer rebuilder — typically sell for platform-tier earnings multiples.
 The wide range reflects whether the company has committed master service agreements (MSAs) with investor-owned utilities or is bidding project-by-project.

 A line construction contractor with $4M of EBITDA and three active MSAs with major investor-owned utilities clears 6-8x.
 The same EBITDA earned through one-off project bidding clears 4-5x.
 MSAs are the single biggest valuation driver because they convert cyclical project revenue into something approaching contracted recurring revenue.